wds4/DCoSL/dips/README.md

 For many DIPs, specific details of implementation will be provided.
 However, DCoSL is designed to be tolerant of alternative implementations.
 Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute`, a `DIP-xx-alternative` or a `DIP-xx-equivalent`.
 (Provide example of this.)
 The final DIP, DIP-infinity a.k.a. circular DCoSL, indicates that all implementation details of the DCoSL protocol are themselves curated using the DCoSL protocol.

-- [DIP-00](00.md) DCoSL: the principle of relativity for the decentralized web
+- [DIP-00](00.md) There is no universal, preferred or 'correct' list.

-- [DIP-01](01.md) The grapevine: explicit, intentional attestations rather than scraped data
+- [DIP-01](01.md) explicit, intentional attestations are preferred over scraped data

 - [DIP-02](02.md) The grapevine: scores as weighted averages